arturonline/docs/ms/cs/02. Types/2. Custom types/Enums.md

 enum Day { Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday };
 ```

-By default the underlying type of each element in the enum is int.
+By default the underlying type of each element in the enum is **int**.
 You can specify another integral numeric type by using a colon:

 ```csharp
 enum Month : byte { Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec };